ngrx-utils/ngrx-utils/README.md

 }
 ```

 You can using `Select, Pluck` decorator in any component.
 It also works with feature stores too.
 You don't have to do anything in your feature module.
 And it work like charm in unit test too.
-Just need to import NgrxUtilsModule to your `TestBed`
+Just need to import NgrxSelectModule to your `TestBed`

 ### Example App